projecttacoma/docker-deqm-test-client/README.md

 ## Inferno

+### Build

 This relies on an image that must be built locally, because the image is not yet hosted anywhere.
 This can be done by cloning the [source code repository](https://git.codev.mitre.org/projects/ABA/repos/cypress-inferno/browse), changing into the root directory of the repository, and running:

 ```sh
 docker-compose build ruby_server
 ```

+### Usage

+The Inferno and CQF Ruler containers will be able to communicate, as they are on the same Docker network.
+Within that network, the CQF Ruler container will be given the hostname alias `cqf_ruler`.
+If you want to point Inferno at this instance of CQF Ruler, the URL you enter should look like `http://cqf_ruler:8080/cqf-ruler-dstu3`.

 ## CQF Ruler